Qazwar/miniexe/README.md

 # miniexe
-A way to creating small executables with Microsoft Visual Studio, without import directory, remove the `C runtime` library initialization code, but can dynamic call C standard library from msvcrt.dll.
+A way to creating small executables with Microsoft Visual Studio, without `import directory`, remove the `C runtime` library initialization code, but can  dynamic call `C standard library` from `msvcrt.dll`.

-All windows `API` and `C API` dynamic load from `DLL`, include `Loadlibrary`, so we can build an `EXE` without import directory.
+All windows `API` and `C API` dynamic load from `DLL`, include `Loadlibrary`, so we can build an `EXE` without `import directory`.

 ## How to work?
  1. Get `kernel32.dll` base from PEB